brandonmchin/CodePath/Week2/README.md

     * [x] Verify that all form text inputs are not vulnerable to XSS attacks.
     * [x] Verify that all URL query strings are not vulnerable to XSS attacks.

-The following advanced user stories are optional:
+The following advanced user stories are **optional**:

-10. [ ] **Bonus:** On "public/staff/territories/show.php", instead of displaying an integer value for territories.state_id, display the name of the state.
+10. [x] **Bonus:** On "public/staff/territories/show.php", instead of displaying an integer value for territories.state_id, display the name of the state.
-11. [ ] **Bonus:** Validate the uniqueness of users.username, both when a user is created and when a user is updated.
+11. [x] **Bonus:** Validate the uniqueness of users.username, both when a user is created and when a user is updated.
-12. [ ] **Bonus:** Add a page for "public/staff/users/delete.php".
+12. [x] **Bonus:** Add a page for "public/staff/users/delete.php".
 Add a link to it from the user details page.
 The delete page will display the text: "Are you sure you want to permanently delete the user: ".
 If the user confirms it, delete the user record and redirect back to the users list.
 13. [ ] **Bonus:** Add a Staff CMS for countries.
 Add pages for "list", "show", "new", and "edit", similar to the pages in the CMS area for states.
 14. [ ] **Advanced:** Nest the CMS for states inside of the Staff CMS for countries.
 It should be nested in the same way in which territories are nested inside of states.